 As a pianist, Noah Mosley has accompanied many renowned singers including Stuart Skelton, Bryan Hymel, Wallis Guinta, Vlada Borovko, Simon Shibambu, Elin Pritchard, and Anna Patalong.

 Noah is committed to creating opera that speaks to a wide audience.
-He was music director at Woodbrook Summer Academy, Wexford, teaching, conducting and creating two new children's operas, performed by the children in the academy at the end of the course.
-He has been assistant music director and chorus master for Pimlico Opera twice, going into prison intensively for a month and a half, teaching and training people who may have never been in a show before to sing solo and chorus parts in a professional production.
-With Helios Collective he was part of starting up a series of popular opera club nights, and every year he works with talented young composers, librettists and directors in creating new operas as part of Helios Collective's contemporary opera development programme, Formations.
-His recording of three Baroque arias, his last session as music director of King's Opera, has over 23,000 YouTube views.
+He was music director at Woodbrook Summer Academy, Wexford, teaching, conducting, and creating two new children's operas, performed by the children in the academy at the end of the course.
+He has been assistant music director and chorus master for Pimlico Opera twice, going into prison intensively for a month and a half, teaching and training people who have never been in a show before to sing solo and chorus parts in a professional production.
+His operas and music has been heard on YouTube and online by 100,000’s of people.